prettiest trees to plant

 Plant Trees in Your Yard Like a Pro with This Guide

 This post may contain affiliate links, which means I can receive a commission from any purchase made from the links.
-As an Amazon Associate I earn from qualifying purchases.
+I earn from purchases from Amazon links.
 See the disclosure policy here.

-Permaculture teaches us that plants and trees are capable of growing just about anywhere and in any climate—and once they’re there, they can take care of themselves, requiring little to no maintenance.
+Permaculture teaches us that plants and trees can grow just about anywhere and in any climate—and once they’re there, they can take care of themselves, requiring little to no maintenance.
 With the suitable trees planted in your yard, you’ll never have to go outside and water them—they’ll be able to rain-water themselves or pull up moisture from the ground instead.
-So if you want to spend less time watering and more time enjoying your outdoors, keep reading to find out which trees you need to plant in your yard this year!

 This post is all about the six types of trees that you should plant in your yard this year.

-plant these trees now
+plant these types of trees

 Why You Should Plant Trees in Your Yard